skinnider/skinnider.github.io/_pages/research.md

   - /research.html
 ---

 My broad set of research interests center around the application of bio- and cheminformatic methods to biomedical research.
-If you're interested in working together or have questions about my research, I'm usually pretty responsive to [email](mailto:michaelskinnider@gmail.com).
+If you're interested in working together or have questions about my research, send me an [email](mailto:michaelskinnider@gmail.com).

 **Context-specific biological networks**: My PhD thesis focuses on the application of protein correlation profiling to investigate how the cellular protein-protein interaction network is rewired in biologically relevant contexts.
 I’ve developed computational methods for network inference from complex proteomic datasets, and applied these to experimental data to map the protein-protein interaction network across mouse tissues or in response to specific cellular stimuli, such as type I interferon.
 I also have an interest in using bulk and single-cell transcriptomics to infer context-specific biological networks from high-throughput sequencing data.